viperfx/redwood/packages/api/src/logger/README.md

 ### Customize a Redactions List

-While the logger provides default redaction list, you can specify additions keys to redact by either appending them to the list or setting the `redact` option to a new array of keys.
+While the logger provides default redaction list, you can specify additional keys to redact by either appending them to the list or setting the `redact` option to a new array of keys.

 Please see [pino's redaction documentation](https://github.com/pinojs/pino/blob/master/docs/redaction.md) for other `redact` options, such as removing both keys and values and path matching.